TSilva23/Tsilva23/README.md

 - 🌱 I’m currently learning **Scala and React**

-- 💬 Ask me about **The intersection between Computer Science and Human Nature**
+- 💬 Ask me about **The intersection between Computer Science and Social Justice**

 - ⚡ Fun fact about me **I windsurf every summer, catching the breeze for an adventure on the waves!**